Thinking of seeing someone for one-on-one care?

 The prospect of seeking therapy can be intimidating for anyone, and I take this to heart.
 My goal is to create a space that feels safe and protected for you, so as to provide you a forum where you have the room to experience and express your emotions.
 In doing so, we can work together to gain understanding into how these feelings, along with your thoughts and behaviors, serve to influence your life in both positive and negative ways.
 In psychotherapy sessions, I utilize a collaborative approach full of warmth, gentle but firm guidance, sound and current science, and (yes!
 It's allowed!) even humor.

-Having also served for years as the Washington Post Express's mental health columnist and author of "Baggage Check," I'm a frequent consultant about psychological issues in the media and very much keep current with cultural events.
+Having written two books on relationships and psychology and having served for years as the Washington Post Express's mental health columnist, I'm a frequent consultant about psychological issues in the media and very much keep current with cultural events.
 I don't view any life as existing in a vacuum.
-In treatment, I take into account these social and cultural considerationsas well as biological and cognitive onesin working together with you toward utilizing your potential and feeling empowered.
+In treatment, I take into account these social and cultural considerations—as well as biological and cognitive ones—in working together with you toward utilizing your potential and feeling empowered.